 Weather Data from Tamworth, Staffordshire, UK

-The Stevenson screen on the left contains some of the weather instruments.
+The weather data in the files on this page is recorded at the Weather for Schools site about 7km south east of Tamworth, Staffordshire, UK.
+The site is in the garden of a house on a large housing estate.
+The site is sloping, and has walls, fences and house creating a boundary.
 We make no claim for accuracy, as the data is collected as a hobby.
 However every attempt is made to follow correct procedures where possible within the confines of the location.
 The data is placed on this website for other people’s interest, education and amusement.
 Despite any limitations we do hope that the data provided is still useful.
+See more about setting up a Stevenson screen on the Setting up your Weather Station page.

 The data is collected each day at 9.00 GMT.
 Some data is also collected remotely.